8 Pointers to Painting with Watercolor

 The painting process is all about making the water your friend.
 Your paint must have the freedom to flow and be free to move if you are to achieve a spontaneous, loose look.
 My mantra has become, "fly, be free" because so many of my students are afraid of the water.
 Jump in.
 It won't hurt.
-So what if you create something that won't hang in the Louver, or even in your home.
+So what if you create something that won't hang in the Louver, or even in your home museum.
 It's not about that.
 It's about the joy of painting.
-The freedom and happiness the combinations of color bring to you is far more important.
-Then if you end up with a masterpiece, or even a happy accident, it is an added bonus.
+The freedom and happiness the combinations of color bring to you are far more important.
+Then if you end up with a masterpiece or even a happy accident, it is an added bonus.

 Many of the pictures I do are planned to the last detail before I begin, but sometimes I like to just pour paint on the surface of the paper and see what it will do before I even know what I am going to paint.
 It is being spontaneous.
 This makes a number of "happy accidents" that I couldn't have by planning.
 That sort of uninhibited approach is something for you to work toward.
 To begin you may want more control than that.
 That's okay.
 We can explore several creative paths in this article.

 Why not copy a photo exactly?

 It is always important to use good photo references if you want your paintings to have realism, however, try not to copy the photo exactly.
 Change it, at to it, delete things from it but keep the shadows and lighting accurately.
 In the painting above, I copied the photo exactly and didn't notice the distortion in my brother-in-law's arm and torso until I was finished with it.
 It could have won awards except for that mistake.